AC mitigation is the process of designing and applying pipeline grounding systems to:

 - Maintain AC step and touch potentials below 15 Vac to protect personnel from shock hazards

-Pipelines that parallel overhead high voltage AC transmission power systems are subject to AC interference.
+Pipelines that parallel overhead high-voltage AC transmission power systems are subject to AC interference.
 AC interference has several potential adverse impacts on the safety of personnel and pipeline integrity.
-Assuming that these conditions exist, there are several measures that can be taken to mitigate the AC interference present on a pipeline.
+Assuming that these conditions exist, there are several measures that can be taken to mitigate the AC interference present in a pipeline.
 These AC mitigation strategies are detailed in various international standards including two AMPP (formerly NACE) standard practices: SP0177-2014 Mitigation of Alternating Current and Lightning Effects on Metallic Structures and Corrosion Control Systems, which primarily focus on safety for operators and other people working on or near pipelines subject to AC current and lightning events, and SP21424-2018.
 This addresses the guidelines and procedures for risk assessment, mitigation, and monitoring of AC-induced corrosion on pipelines.

 There are four basic approaches to mitigating AC Interference.
 These mitigation strategies are: